A Social Network Analysis of Occupational Segregation: Empirical background

 \section{Empirical background}

-In this section we present the empirical background that motivates the building blocks of our model.
+In this section we review the empirical background that motivates the building blocks of our model.
 We first discuss evidence on occupational segregation, and the relation to gender and race wage gaps.
-Next we overview some empirical literature on the role of job contact networks and on homophily.
+Next, we overview empirical literature on the role of job contact networks and on homophily.